 When Botox is used preventatively, it prevents the formation of lines and wrinkles, as opposed to being used in a corrective way to correct existing and well-established lines and wrinkles.

-What’s the difference between preventative and regular Botox?
+What’s the difference between regular and preventative Botox?

 The Cosmetic Skin Clinic’s, Tara Jackson (RGN Senior Aesthetic Medical Practitioner) says “Botox is a wonderful preventative treatment that softens the muscles that lead to wrinkles.”
 Most patients wait until wrinkles appear before seeking Botox treatment.
 However, preventative Botox is used before wrinkles appear.